Good Food Just Around The Corner

 This little corner of Bungalow Heaven is starting to become a happening area with the addition of the popular coffee house Lavender & Honey, Lark Cake Shop, a children’s resale store, nail salon, gym and yoga.
 Sadly, they’ve also included a Domino’s.

-In any event, we were very excited to see this restaurant go into our neighborhood as we really enjoy the sister restaurant, The Eatery (on the corner of Allen Avenue and Villa Street…review is on this site), and this one is very walkable from our home (good news considering Tom’s wine consumption).
-The Eatery is actually walkable, also (about 1 1/2 miles), and if we were on vacation in Europe we would definitely walk there, but since this is Southern California (and my beloved husband suddenly gets lazy when not on vacation), it’s easier to jump in our car.
+In any event, we were very excited to see this restaurant go into our neighborhood as we really enjoyed the sister restaurant he used to have, The Eatery. and this one is very walkable from our home (good news considering Tom’s wine consumption).

 Coincidentally, we had the same server at Bacchus’ Kitchen as on our first visit, and he claimed to remember us.
 The hostess was very personable and filled us in on upcoming improvements including a new patio area.
 This evening, we had 7 p.m. reservations, and the restaurant was already 2/3 full.